-The oil light could also come on in three other situations:
+The oil light could also come on in two other situations:

 When the ignition is on but the engine is not running, the light will come on as a test to show you it is working, but the light will go out when you turn the ignition to START.
 If it doesn't come on with the ignition on, you may have a problem with the fuse or bulb.
 Have it fixed right away.

-- Sometimes when the engine is idling at a stop, the light may blink on and off.
-This is normal. - If you make a hard stop, the light may come on for a moment.
+Sometimes when the engine is idling at a stop, the light may blink on and off.
 This is normal.